katcui/navigate-northwestern/README.md

 # Navigation Guide: Open Street Map
 ## Description
 This is a program designed to find the shortest pathways to and from buildings using Open Street Map[(OSM Link)](https://www.openstreetmap.org).
 It utilizes multiple classes including `Nodes`, `Footways`, and `Buildings`, to recognize the Open Street Map provided as an **XML document** as a **readable graph**, with nodes being vertices and footways being edges.
-When provided an Open Street Map, the program will input the nodes, buidlings (collection of nodes), and footways (connections between nodes) and create a graph from which shortest pathways can be determined in between buildings.
+When provided an Open Street Map, the program will input the nodes, buildings (collection of nodes), and footways (connections between nodes) and create a graph from which shortest pathways can be determined in between buildings.

 ## Usage and Details
 Build and run using the makefile containing the build and run shell commands.